Silvio Berlusconi Fast Facts

 He has been the subject of multiple corruption and bribery trials.

-The Forza Italia Party was named for "Forza, Italia!"
-(Go, Italy!), a chant heard at Italian national football team games.
+Berlusconi's political party, the Forza Italia Party was named for "Forza, Italia!"
+(Go, Italy!), a chant heard at Italian national football (soccer) team games.
 Berlusconi owns the AC Milan football club.

 He has been treated for prostate cancer.